Massively Distributed Self-Organizing Networks - IPAM

 Physics-based Sensing and State Estimation Algorithms for Robotic Sensor

-Kannan Ramchandran (University of California at Berkeley)
+Kannan Ramchandran (UC Berkeley)

 Afternoon Session